egemenberk/ahc_distalg_chord_implementation/docs/chord/abstract.rst

 item, and storing the key/data item pair at the node to which the key maps.
 Chord adapts efficiently as nodes join and leave the system, and can answer queries even if the system is continuously changing.
-Results from theoretical analysis, simulations, and ex- periments show that Chord is scalable, with communication cost and the state maintained by each node scaling logarithmically with the number of Chord nodes.
+Results from theoretical analysis, simulations, and experiments show that Chord is scalable, with communication cost and the state maintained by each node scaling logarithmically with the number of Chord nodes.
 In this paper, we contribute by implementing Chord Algorithm on the AHCv2 platform with real-case scenario of storing documents in the place of keys,